Note to Residents

-We are limiting face-to-face meetings and routine site visits as much as possible for the time being.
+We are limiting face-to-face client meetings as much as possible for the time being.
+Site visits are being conducted.
 Adequate PPE is available for all staff should they require it.
 Full IT and phone system capabilities and our out-of-hours emergency service remain in place as usual – please contact us in the normal way.
 Our team is here to help and we are working extremely hard to provide the highest standard of service as usual.

 Contractors and on-site staff

 Most of our regular contractors continued to provide a front-line service through the pandemic for which we are very grateful.
 Adequate PPE and social distancing guidelines are adhered to at all times.